GideonDelta/WP-PLS-RescueGroups/rescuegroups-sync/README.md

 1. Obtain an API key from [RescueGroups.org](https://rescuegroups.org/).
 2. In the WordPress admin, go to **Rescue Sync** under **Settings**.
 3. Enter your API key and save the settings.
 4. Use the provided widgets or shortcodes to display pets on your site.
+Posts can be flagged as **featured** or **hidden** from the post edit screen and widgets can optionally show featured pets first or exclusively.

 ## Roadmap

 - Additional settings and customization options.
 - Gutenberg block support.
 - More extensive cleanup on uninstall.
+- TODO: Sorting functionality and filters (e.g., only show featured pets).
+- TODO: Optional "show random pet" feature (low priority).